How to Freeze Ripe Avocados

 The texture of a frozen-then-defrosted avocado is about 80% of a fresh avocado.
 In other words, the texture won’t be perfect once it is defrosted or reaches room temperature, but it will be very good.
 And, the flavor should be the same even with the texture change.

-Yes, you can freeze a whole avocado, but I prefer to peel the avocado first before freezing.
+Yes, you can freeze a whole avocado, but it’s best to peel the avocado first before freezing.
 That way, you can divide it in half, add the lemon juice to prevent browning, and discard the pit.
-Freezing a peeled and pitted avocado is the easiest way to do it.
+Freezing a whole peeled and pitted avocado is the easiest way to do it.